ruwaizrazak/gridsome-forestry-starter/projects/building-an-event-system.md

 ### Solved

 ☑️ Created a tournament system with different rank buckets within the game
-☑️ Design VFXs and promotion animations which would elevate user's experience.
+☑️ Design VFX and promotion animations which would elevate the user's experience.

 ### Outcome